 And how our body stores excess calories is a critical concept for our discussion on “man boobs.”

-If you’re sedentary, more often than not, the body will choose to store that energy as fat to be used for later.
+If we’re sedentary, more often than not, the body will choose to store that energy as fat to be used for later.

-Depending on your genetics, your body might choose to store that fat in your butt, gut, thighs, or chest.
+Depending on our genetics, our body might choose to store that fat in our butt, gut, thighs, or chest.

 Probably a combination of all those things.